 ***Follow our facebook page for most up-to-date information and hatch dates!***

 Lavender English Orpingtons – chicks $8 each (straight run only) – English Orpingtons are a docile breed that are great layers and do well in winter due to their thick feathering.
+Their thick feathering also makes them look bigger than they are, though they are one of the heavier of the laying breeds.
+They are generally not good at flying and will usually not be able to clear a fence unless they can hop up on something to get over.

 Crested Legbars – $15 for females, $2 each for males (or free with female purchase) – the Cream Crested Legbar is an autosexing breed that lays blue eggs.
 The male is a gorgeous mix of golden brown, cream, white, black, and barred all over.
 The female is mostly brown, but also barred, and has a puff or crest of feathers on top of her head.
 Some of these will carry the “Frost” white gene.
+The father of these chicks is very friendly and I expect his sons will be too.

 Chantecler/Orpington Hybrid – $4 each (straight run only) – I have been working with this hybrid for several years to incorporate the personality of the Orpington with the winter egg-laying and foraging ability of the Chantecler.
 The Chantecler hybrid is less expensive to feed than the Oprington and the hens are always my first to start laying for Spring (usually in late January or early February!).
 They mature a bit slower than production layer breeds such as the Leghorn and Gold Comet, however the Orp/Chant hybrid hens lay further into the winter, start laying earlier in Spring, and have more high-production years than those breeds.